Access and Loading Bays

 The disposal of Medical waste (such as needles) needs to be pre-booked and will be charged for.
 Please contact your Event Manager.

-Deliveries must not be made before Friday 10 March and collections must be made by Wednesday 15 March.
+Deliveries and Collections – Deliveries must not be made before Friday 23 February and collections must be made by Wednesday 28 February.
 Access to Hall 3 for all exhibits and stand fitting materials is via the rear of the Hall 3, loading Bay A.

 Please ensure that all materials are appropriately labelled with your company name, the event name, date of the event, hall and stand number.
 If this is not arranged, deliveries may be turned away.
 Delivery and Collection labels are included at the end of this document.